 I’ve tried many recipes for sweetened pastry over the years, but this one still tastes and handles the best.
-It is also known as pâte sucrée.
-The addition of egg and sugar makes the pastry shell richer and sweeter yet less flaky than an ordinary piecrust.–Flo Braker
+It’s also known as pâte sucrée.
+The addition of egg and sugar makes the pastry shell richer and sweeter, yet less flaky, than an ordinary piecrust.–Flo Braker

 Classic Sweet Pastry Recipe

 - Quick Glance

 - 1. Place the dry ingredients in the bowl of a food processor fitted with a steel blade and process with 2 or 3 pulses just until blended.

 - 2. Mix the egg and vanilla in a small bowl until combined.

 - 3. Cut the chilled, firm butter into 12 to 16 pieces and scatter them over the dry ingredients in the food processor.
 Process the butter and dry ingredients until the mixture resembles bread crumbs, 15 to 20 seconds.